awsdocs/aws-app-mesh-user-guide/doc_source/troubleshooting-setup.md

 **Resolution**
 To resolve the issue, complete the following tasks\.
-+ Make sure that the [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) associated with your mesh endpoint accepts ingress traffic on the port you've configured for your health check\.
++ Make sure that the [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) associated with your mesh endpoint accepts inbound traffic on the port you've configured for your health check\.
 + Make sure that the health check is succeeding consistently when requested manually; for example, from a [bastion host within your VPC](http://aws.amazon.com/quickstart/architecture/linux-bastion/)\.
 + If you are configuring a health check for a virtual node, then we recommend implementing a health check endpoint in your application; for example, /ping for HTTP\.
 This ensures that both the Envoy proxy and your application are routable from the load balancer\.
 + You can use any elastic load balancer type for the virtual node, depending on the features that you need\.
 For more information, see [Elastic Load Balancing features](http://aws.amazon.com/elasticloadbalancing/features/#compare)\.